ItaloKnox/myth/readme.md

 ## Credits

-**ffleader1** - For providing me all the files needed to patch the game.
+**ffleader1** - For providing me all the files needed to patch the game and for patching the protection.

 Thanks for sticking around since the early Imouto Works days!